Uberspace/manual/source/mail-filters.rst

 --------

-I this example we sort mails from a mailinglist into a folder, sort mails to ``*@allcolorsarebeautiful.example`` into another folder and lower the maximum spam score to 4.
+In this example we sort mails from a mailinglist into a folder, sort mails to ``*@allcolorsarebeautiful.example`` into another folder and lower the maximum spam score to 4.

 .. code-block:: sieve